 Introduction / History

-Most Baghban Muslims are Sunni Muslims.
-They worship Allah.
-They believe Muslim saints pray for them so they can have what they ask for.
-They have their main religious event in June at Dargah Sharif.
-The Baghban use the Koran as their authority and celebrate all festivals of Islam.
-They fast for forty days during Ramadan.
-The Baghbans living in Uttarh Pradesh take part in the festival of Holi.
+Most Baghban people are Sunni Muslims who worship Allah.
+They believe Muslim saints pray for them so they can receive their requests.
+Baghban people use the Koran as their authority and celebrate all festivals of Islam.
+They fast 40 days during Ramadan.

 Maharashtra enforces an anti-conversion law.
 This is a serious threat to Christians, and those who would be so.